 Applications for sales teams

-• Prioritize leads based on intent signals: For example, a prospect who has visited your pricing page three times in the past week and downloaded a product comparison guide should be prioritized over someone who only briefly viewed your homepage.
+Prioritize leads based on intent signals: A prospect who visits your pricing page three times in a week and downloads a product comparison guide is a higher priority than someone who briefly views your homepage.
 Set up a lead scoring system that assigns higher points for high-intent activities like pricing page visits, demo requests, or specific content downloads.

-• Adapt sales outreach and messaging: Let’s say a lead has spent significant time on your AI-powered analytics feature page, focus your initial outreach on how this feature solves specific pain points.
+Adapt sales outreach and messaging: If a lead spends time on your AI-powered analytics feature page, focus your outreach on how that feature solves their specific problems.
 You can create a library of email templates and talking points aligned with different intent signals, allowing sales reps to quickly personalize their approach.

 Applications for marketing teams